Vision & Mission

 The Dutchess County Agricultural Society, Inc. is a non-profit 501c3 corporation.
 The 80 member society is made up of interested men and women who elect the 16 member Board of Directors.
 This group oversees all aspects of the operation of the fair and all off season events.
-The General Manager works with and communicates directly to the Board.
+The President/CEO works with and communicates directly to the Board.
 A permanent staff of eleven produces the various events and maintains the 147 acre facility throughout the year.
 The number of paid staff and volunteers during the fair grows to several hundred.

 Our Vision & Mission Statement

 Our vision is a society actively engaged in the pursuit and promotion of our rural and agricultural heritage, from neighborhood back yards to family farms and commercial enterprises.
 Our mission is to showcase, promote and sustain agriculture through education, display, competition and community involvement.

 Who We Are

 - We are an 80 member non-profit association

 - Society meets formally 3 times per year

 - Volunteer time requirement of membership

 - The Fairgrounds encompasses 147 acres, straddling the Village and Town of Rhinebeck

 - 9 full time employees year round